dhdb19/content_moderation_replication/README.md

 # Replications instructions: Content moderation dynamics using the DSA transparency database

 Below follow instructions to replicate our study.
+The replication files can be accessed on github: https://github.com/dhdb19/content_moderation_replication.

 ## Download files